crys-cross/ethernaut-attacks/README.md

 - Make this contract balance to be greater than zero.
 The challenge is that this contract is supposedly unable to receive ETH or any tokens.

 #### SOLUTION:
 -  The function selfdesctruct can bypass this challenge.
 Just make a contract with selfdesctruct to transfer funds from that contract to this contract.
-Deploy AttackForce.sol at goerli network with deployAttackForce.ts and run attackForce.ts using (yarn hardhat run scripts/attackForce.ts) to attack and wait for it to pass.
+Change Force address instance then run attackForce.ts using (yarn hardhat run scripts/attackForce.ts) to attack and wait for it to pass.

 #### FILES:
 -   AttackForce.sol - contracts